The Running Jumping & Standing Still Film: Synopsis

 The short consists of a series of surreal vignettes which transpire in the English countryside and involve a rotating array of protagonists.
 It begins with a man watching through a telescope how an old woman cleans a meadow with a rag and bucket.
 Other examples are a photographer who tries to develop a film in the water of a lake after wrapping a black piece of cloth around his head, or an athlete who is performing push-ups and is then used as the seat for the model of a portrait painter.
-The model has numbers on her face which the painter uses to choose the correct colors from his palette.
+The model has numbers on her face which the painter uses to choose the correct colours from his numbered palette.
 The same athlete later throws a hammer, which is then shot down like a skeet shooting target by a hunter.
-The film ends with a man wearing a top hat and one boxing glove knocking out another man he had been luring for a long time.
-The man then enters a hut, undresses, puts the boxing glove back on and goes to sleep, turning off the light.
+The film ends with a man wearing a top hat and a single boxing glove knocking out another man he had been luring for a long time.
+The man then enters a hut, undresses, puts the boxing glove back on and goes to sleep, turning off the light and ending the movie.